joncampbell123/dosbox-x/INSTALL.md

 * dosbox-x-v0.83.3.zip
 * dosbox-x-v0.83.3.tar.gz

 If you prefer you can compile DOSBox-X from the source code by yourself.
-The source code packages as listed in the Releases page contain the source code for that released version, so if you are looking for the latest source code of DOSBox-X you may want to use the source code in the repository instead.
-The source code may be compiled to run on the above-mentioned platforms (Windows, Linux, macOS and DOS) and possibly other operating systems too.
+The source code packages as listed in the Releases page contain the source code for that released version, so if you are looking for the latest source code of DOSBox-X (including the most recent development changes to the source code) you may want to use the source code in the repository instead.
+You can use either of them according to your needs, and the source code may be compiled to run on the above-mentioned platforms (Windows, Linux, macOS and DOS) and possibly other operating systems too.
 Please see the [DOSBox-X source code description](README.source-code-description) file for detailed instructions on building the DOSBox-X source code and further information of the source code.